GregoryKogan/mephi-laboratory-works/Sem-3/lab1/README.md

 ```bash
 ./libraries/compile_all.sh
 ```
+To install web interface frontend dependencies follow the instructions in `interface/frontend/README.md`.

 ## Build
-To build this project you need to have `cmake` installed.
+To build this project and web interface backend you need to have `cmake` installed.
 Then you need to run the following commands:
 ```bash
 mkdir build
 cd build
 cmake ..
 make
 ```
+To build web interface frontend follow the instructions in `interface/frontend/README.md`.

 ## Run
 Inside `build` there will be 3 executables:
 - `test` - runs tests
 - `benchmark` - runs benchmark
-- `run` - runs web interface
+- `run` - runs web interface backend

+To run web interface frontend follow the instructions in `interface/frontend/README.md`.

 ## Benchmark results
 <p align="center">